WWF-International/browser-support-wwf-uk/README.md

 It's worth explicitly mentioning that this covers everything on a website: HTML, CSS, and JavaScript.

 We have two levels of browser support.
-These categories are based on what browser numbers we see visiting all of WWF-UK's websites.
+These categories are based on what visitors are using when visiting any of WWF UK's websites.

 ## Level one support